 Reporting a direct rollover.
-Report a direct rollover in box 1 and a 0 (zero) in box 2a.
+Report a direct rollover in box 1 and a 0 (zero) in box 2a, unless the rollover is a direct rollover of a qualified rollover contribution other than from a designated Roth account.
+See Qualified rollover contributions as defined in section 408A(e) on page 4.
 You do not have to report capital gain in box 3 or NUA in box 6.
-Enter Code G in box 7.
+Enter Code G in box 7 unless the rollover is a direct rollover from a designated Roth account to a Roth IRA.
+See Designated Roth accounts below.
+If the direct rollover is made by a nonspouse designated beneficiary, also enter Code 4 in box 7.

 Prepare the form using the name and social security number (SSN) of the person for whose benefit the funds were rolled over (generally the participant), not those of the trustee of the traditional IRA or other plan to which the funds were rolled.